Skip to content

 • This can lead to a slightly richer air-fuel mixture between shifts, affecting performance.

-• Speed density tuning, which replaces the Mass Airflow Sensor (MAF) with a Manifold Absolute Pressure (MAP) sensor, is often necessary for proper VTA BOV operation.
+• Speed density tuning, which replaces the Mass Airflow Sensor (MAF) with an Intake Air Temperature sensor (IAT) , is often necessary for proper VTA BOV operation.

 • Speed density tuning requires precise calibration to account for the sudden air release, maintaining the engine's correct air-fuel ratio.